Development of an Optimized Parameter Set for Monovalent Ions in the Reference Interaction Site Model of Solvation: Methods

 \subsection{Nonbond fix for finite concentrations}

-Nonbond-fix parameters (\textit{i.e}. exceptions to the standard mixing rules) were obtained for all cation-anion pairs by optimizing the mean activity coefficients of each salt over a range of concentrations starting from infinite dilution, $\unit[0]{m}$, up to $\unit[1.0]{m}$, while holding the water-ion parameters fixed.
-The concentration increments were aligned with available experimental data\citep{haynes2014crc} to enable the cost function calculation for each data point.
+NBFIX parameters (\textit{i.e.}, exceptions to the standard mixing rules) were obtained for all cation-anion pairs by optimizing the mean activity coefficients of each salt with available experimental data \citep{haynes2014crc} over a range of concentrations starting from infinite dilution, $\unit[0]{m}$, up to $\unit[1.0]{m}$, while holding the water-ion parameters fixed.
+The concentration increments were aligned with available experimental data \citep{haynes2014crc} to enable the cost function calculation for each data point.
+The dielectric constant for each DRISM calculation was obtained by linearly interpolating between the value for pure water and the experimentally determined value at 1 M \citep{giesePermittivityDielectricProton1970,marcusEvaluationStaticPermittivity2013}, see Supplementary Material Section S4.B.
 For each salt, the values for $A_{\text{cation-anion}}$ and $B_{\text{cation-anion}}$ were defined within a range extending from 15\% below to 15\% above the values calculated from the Lorentz-Berthelot mixing rules.
-The only exceptions were NaI, KI, and LiI, which had ranges for $A_{\text{cation-anion}}$ extending from 35\% below to 5\% above the calculated values.
-The mean activity coefficient was calculated for each grid point and the cost function was calculated as
+The only exceptions were NaI, NaBr, KI, LiBr, and LiI, which had ranges for $A_{\text{cation-anion}}$ extending from the calculated values for infinite dilution down to 45\% for NaI and 35\% for the others.
+The mean activity coefficient was calculated for each grid point, and the cost function was calculated as

-where $\bar{R}_{\gamma_{\nicefrac{+}{-}}}$ is the average of the absolute relative error of mean activity coefficients over all concentrations.
-From the grid plot we selected $A$ and $B$ coefficients that gave a low cost function, while remaining close to the Lorentz-Berthelot values.
+where $\bar{R}_{\gamma_{\nicefrac{+}{-}}}$ is the average of the absolute relative errors of the mean activity coefficients over all concentrations.

+The grid searches produced continuous regions of low cost function values in the $A_{\text{cation--anion}}$--$B_{\text{cation--anion}}$ parameter space.
+Rather than selecting the global minimum of the cost function, we chose the $A$ and $B$ coefficients that exhibited the smallest relative deviation from the corresponding Lorentz--Berthelot values while remaining within the region of low cost (Figure \ref{fig:avg-error-mac-nacl}).
+To accomplish this, for each value of $B_{\text{cation--anion}}$ we identified the value of $A_{\text{cation--anion}}$ yielding the lowest cost function and constructed a linear interpolation of these minima.
+The final NBFIX parameters were then selected as the point along this interpolated line that minimizes